scrimba/community/DOCS.md

 ![](https://github.com/scrimba/community/blob/master/img/settings-dialog.png)

-# HTML tags we don't support
+# HTML and JS limitations

-There are some limitations for what kind of HTML tags you can use in a Scrimba screencast:
+There are some limitations for what kind of HTML tags and JavaScript features you can use in a Scrimba screencast:

 ### `<canvas>`
 Our DOM recorder does not record the content of a `<canvas>` tag, meaning the live preview window will be blank when a `<canvas>` screencast is replayed.